About South Carolina History Day

-Lowcountry: Beaufort, Berkeley, Charleston, Colleton, Dorchester, Hampton and Jasper counties
+Lowcountry: Beaufort, Berkeley, Charleston, Clarendon, Colleton, Dorchester, Hampton & Jasper counties

-Midlands: Aiken, Edgefield, Greenwood, Kershaw, Lexington, McCormick, Newberry, Richland and Saluda counties
+Midlands: Aiken, Allendale, Bamberg, Barnwell, Calhoun, Darlington, Edgefield, Greenwood, Kershaw, Lee, Lexington, McCormick, Newberry, Orangeburg, Richland, Saluda, & Sumter counties

-Rock Hill: Chester, Fairfield, Lancaster, and York counties
+Olde English: Cherokee, Chester, Chesterfield, Fairfield, Lancaster, Union, & York counties

-Upstate: Abbeville, Anderson, Cherokee, Greenville, Laurens, Oconee, Pickens, Spartanburg, and Union counties
+Upstate: Abbeville, Anderson, Greenville, Greenwood, Laurens, Oconee, Pickens, & Spartanburg counties

 What do I do if I have a question about judging?